Skip to main content

 Fall/sway RIGHT = 1 tick on RIGHT cerebellum.
 Fall LEFT = 1 tick on LEFT cerebellum.
 Same side — cerebellum doesn't cross.

-A 2022 study of 1,702 adults (ages 51-75) found that inability to stand on one leg for 10 seconds predicted 84% higher all-cause mortality risk over the next decade.
-Balance isn't just about not falling.
-It's a window into your entire brain.
+A 2022 study of 1,702 adults (ages 51-75) found that inability to stand on one leg for 10 seconds was associated with higher all-cause mortality over the next decade.
+Balance is broader functional data, not just a falls question.

 TEST 04 Vestibular + cerebellum